-- a.
+a.
 In the event of an unavoidable shortage of fuel having characteristics or specifications necessary to comply with the visible emission requirements or any emergency situation or condition creating a threat to public safety or welfare, the Secretary may grant an exemption to the otherwise applicable visible emission standards for a period not to exceed fifteen (15) days, provided that visible emissions during that period do not exceed a maximum six (6) minute average of thirty (30) percent and that a reasonable demonstration is made by the owner or operator that the weight emission requirements will not be exceeded during the exemption period.

-[45CSR§2-10.1.] - b.
-Due to unavoidable malfunction of equipment or inadvertent fuel shortages, SO2 emissions from the main boilers exceeding those provided for in 45CSR§§10-3.1.b. and 3.1.e., respectively, may be permitted by the Secretary for periods not to exceed ten (10) days upon specific application to the Secretary.
+b.
+Due to unavoidable malfunction of equipment or inadvertent fuel shortages, SO2 emissions from the main boiler stacks (1-E, 2-E &3-E) exceeding those provided for in 45CSR§10-3.2.a. may be permitted by the Secretary for periods not to exceed ten (10) days upon specific application to the Secretary.
 Such application shall be made within twenty-four (24) hours of the equipment malfunction or fuel shortage.
 In cases of major equipment failure or extended shortages of conforming fuels, additional time periods may be granted by the Secretary, provided a corrective program has been submitted by the owner or operator and approved by the Secretary.

-[45CSR§10-9.1.] - 4.0.2.
-Thermal Decomposition of Boiler Cleaning Solutions.
-The thermal decomposition of boiler cleaning solutions is permitted upon notification to the Secretary, provided that records are maintained which show that the solutions are non-hazardous materials and that the combustion of such solutions does not produce hazardous compounds or emissions.
-Such records shall be kept on site for a period of no less than five (5) years and shall be made available, in a suitable form for inspection, to the Secretary upon request.
-See Appendix C.
+4.0.2.
+Thermal Decomposition Of Boiler Cleaning Solutions

+The thermal decomposition of boiler cleaning solutions is permitted in accordance with the WVDAQ letter dated September 3, 2002 addressed to Mr. Greg Wooten and signed by Jesse D. Adkins and subject to the DAQ notification requirements as outlined in the document titled "American Electric Power Boiler Chemical Cleaning Process Evaporation Notification Procedure."
+Records pertaining to the thermal decomposition of boiler cleaning solutions shall be kept on site for a period of no less than five (5) years and shall be made available, in a suitable form for inspection, to the Secretary upon request.